autonity/docs.autonity.org-bakerloo/afp/afp-sdk-bindings-reference.md

 ## afp.bindings

-Typed bindings around the smart contracts of the Autonity Futures Protocol.
+Typed bindings around the smart contracts of the Autonomous Futures Protocol.

 **Classes:**